quarterdeck/leadershipcontinuum.com/source/funding.md

 ---

-If you're intersted simply email <a href="mailto:funding@leadershipcontinuum.com">funding@leadershipcontinuum.com</a>
+If you're interested simply email <a href="mailto:funding@leadershipcontinuum.com">funding@leadershipcontinuum.com</a>